department-of-veterans-affairs/disability-max-ratings-api/README.md

 Install dependencies and run webserver

 ```
-cd domain-ee/max-cfi-app/src
+cd disability-max-ratings-api/src
-pip3 install -r requirements.txt
+pip3 install -r dev-requirements.txt
 uvicorn api:app --port 8130 --reload
 ```

 ## Testing it all together

 Run the Python webserver (uvicorn command above).
-Now you should be able to make a post request to the `cfi/max-ratings` endpoint with a request body of the format:
+Now you should be able to make a post request to the `/disability-max-ratings/` endpoint with a request body of the format:

 ```